CJGreig/QGIS-Documentation/docs/training_manual/vector_classification/classification.rst

       click the column header to refresh the data).

    .. note:: If you recall, at the beginning of this project we set the
-      ellipsoid to WGS84 and the project's area unit to meters, therefore the rendered area values will be in square meters.
+      ellipsoid to NAD83 UTM Zone 17N, therefore the rendered area values will be in square meters.

 #.
 Press |saveEdits| to save the edits and exit the edit mode with
    |toggleEditing| :sup:`Toggle editing`